tbetous/fast/packages/web-components/fast-foundation/src/flyout/flyout.md

 *Attributes*
 - `anchor` - string, the html id of the HTMLElement that the Flyout is attached to
+- `light-dismiss` - boolean, specifies whether or not the flyout can be dismissed by clicking elsewhere or pressing `esc` key, defaults to true
 - `overlay` - boolean, specifies whether an overlay is drawn to dim the out of scope UI until the Flyout is dismissed
-- `light-dismiss` - boolean, specifies whether or not the flyout can be dismissed by clicking elsewhere or pressing `esc` key, defaults to true
-- `visible` - boolean, whether or not the Flyout is visible, defaults to undefined, as this is controlled by the author
-- `responsive` - boolean, whether or not the positioning is responsive based on available space, defaults to true, uses Anchored Region logic
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic
     - top-centered
     - right-centered